Careers in Occupational Safety

 Here is a sample of careers available with this degree:

-Occupational Health and Safety Technician – Occupational health and safety technicians work with occupational health and safety specialists to help prevent harm to workers, property, the environment, and the general public.
+Occupational Health and Safety Technician – Occupational health and safety technicians work with occupational health and safety specialists to help prevent harm to workers, property, the environment and the public.

-Occupational Health and Safety Specialist – Occupational health and safety specialists, also known as safety and health professionals or occupational health and safety inspectors, help prevent harm to workers, property, the environment, and the general public.
-For example, they may design safe workspaces, inspect machines, or test air quality.
-In addition to making workers safer, specialists aim to increase worker productivity by reducing absenteeism and equipment downtime—and to save money by lowering insurance premiums and workers’ compensation payments, and preventing government fines.
+Occupational Health and Safety Specialist – Occupational health and safety specialists, also known as safety and health professionals or occupational health and safety inspectors, help prevent harm to workers, property, the environment and the public.
+For example, they may design safe work spaces, inspect machines or test air quality.
+In addition to making workers safer, specialists aim to increase worker productivity by reducing absenteeism and equipment downtime — and to save money by lowering insurance premiums and workers’ compensation payments, and preventing government fines.